langurmonkey/gaiasky/README.md

 In order to compile and run Gaia Sky using the `master` branch sources, you need the following installed in your system:

-- `JDK`, latest LTS version recommended
+- `JDK`, latest LTS version recommended, but definitely 21 or newer
 - `git`

 First, clone the [Gaia Sky repository](https://codeberg.org/gaiasky/gaiasky):